-An EAP coach will often refer you to other experts who can help, depending on what you need.
+An EAP coach will often refer you to other resources, such as outpatient treatment programs or local support groups, depending on what you need.
 In this way, EAP coaches function much like brokers.
 They know the business and can help you get the best deal in terms of care and counseling.
 Depending on the particular EAP you use, you may only get a couple of sessions with the coach, but it is understood that they will help you find longer-term help if it’s needed.

 Other good resources you can turn to include behavioral-health professionals covered by your health insurance plan, or community counseling programs administered by local or state governments.
 To find a community program, simply do an online search, or look in the Yellow Pages under “drug and alcohol treatment.”

 For many reasons, people are often hesitant to ask for help.
 They’re embarrassed, or in denial, or worried they might not like what they hear.
 They are afraid it may cost too much money.
 Or they may not even know where to look for resources.

 But, remember, even the best athletes in the world need a coach; someone who can take an objective view.
 This is exactly what alcohol abusers need.
 Even if you or a loved one is sheltered in place during the current pandemic, help is still readily available.